picamator/SteganographyKit/README.md

 *Note*:
 Additionally it's possible to configurate channel that will be used in algorithm, for instance Red, Green or Green only, etc.
-* Therefore knowledge what channels are used is like Secret Key.
+So knowledge about use channels can be interpreted as Secret Key.
-* Some researches use only Blue channel for steganography because that color is less perceived by human eye.
+  Some researches use only Blue channel for steganography because that color is less perceived by human eye.
 Such conclusion is based on experiment [8].
 But it should be taken critically because first of all stegoanalyze use computer technique to identify picture with hidden information, the second digital picture is displayed on a screen that has enough light.